 ACA Policy Statement on Infrastructure Investment

-The American Coatings Association (ACA), which represents the needs of the paint and coatings industry and the more than 250,000 people who work in it, supports Congressional action to modernize the nation’s infrastructure.
-Paints and coatings protect the surfaces to which they are applied, and as such, will be a significant contributor to any effort to improve our infrastructure including, but not limited to:
+By protecting the surfaces to which they are applied, paints and coatings will be a significant contributor to any effort to improve the infrastructure including, but not limited to:

 • coatings for water transmission to improve the pipeline infrastructure and to work as an internal lining and a corrosion resistant external coating, for both potable and non-potable water transmission pipelines;

 • coatings applied to steel structures which slow or delay the corrosion process and significantly extend the life of the steel by 15 or more years, even in offshore environments;

 • coatings for the railroad industry to reduce the potential for derailments; prevent shifting or movement from the force of passing trains; and permanently protect rail structures from corrosion and abrasion by strengthening existing metal structures; and